soren42/BungieNetPlatform/wiki-docs/v2/schemas/Destiny-Definitions-DestinyBubbleDefinition.md

 <span class="wiki-builder">This page was generated with Wiki Builder.
 Do not change the format!</span>

 ## Info
 Basic identifying data about the bubble.
-Combine with DestinyDestinationBubbleSettingDefinition - seeDestinyDestinationDefinition.bubbleSettings for more information.
+Combine with DestinyDestinationBubbleSettingDefinition - see DestinyDestinationDefinition.bubbleSettings for more information.

 ## Schema
 * **Schema Type:** Definition